bridgecrew-perf7/ML_with_Deployment/classificationProject/README.md

 # Project: Diabetes Prediction Project
-The goal of this project is to learn the implementation of classification Machine Learning algorithms in python.
-For this particular case, a simple project is used: it predicts whether a person is diabetic or not.
+The goal of this project is to predict whether a person is diabetic or not.

 List of Algorithms:
 - Logistic Regression.